No-local-broadcasting theorem for non-signalling behaviours and assemblages: No-local-broadcasting of behaviours

-\end{defi} \textbf{Remark.} Simply saying, one may want to consider non-signalling behaviors as those behaviors for which all marginal probabilities are well-defined.
-For the $(2,m,o)$ case, it is equivalent of saying that $P(a|x,y)=P(a|x)=P(a|x,y')$ for all choices of measurements and outcomes.
+\end{defi} Simply put, one may want to consider non-signalling behaviours as those behaviours for which all marginal probabilities can be defined independently of the choices of the other parties.
+For the $(2,m,o)$ case, it is equivalent to saying that for the marginal of Alice, $P(a|x,y)=P(a|x)=P(a|x,y')$ for all choices of measurements and outcomes, and similarly for the marginal of Bob.